MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/monitor-server-events-windows-event-log.md

 To view the **Application** log, in the console tree, choose **Windows Logs**, **Applications**.

 The events in this log are the same events that are recorded in the **Admin** and **Operation** logs in the **DynamicsNAV** > **Server** channel.
 Therefore, you can consider the **Application** log to be a secondary log for these events.
 Unless you are using System Center Operations Manager to monitor [!INCLUDE[server](../developer/includes/server.md)] events, you can disable logging [!INCLUDE[server](../developer/includes/server.md)] events to the Windows Application log and rely on **Applications and Services Logs** instead.
-For more information, see [Disable Logging Events to the Windows Application Log](disable-Logging-Events-Windows-Application-Log.md).
+Learn more in [Disable Logging Events to the Windows Application Log](disable-Logging-Events-Windows-Application-Log.md).

 > [!NOTE]
 >  Trace events are not included in this log.

 ## Filtering Dynamics Server Events in Event Viewer
 By default, the [!INCLUDE[server](../developer/includes/server.md)] logs contain events of all levels \(error, warning, and information\) for all [!INCLUDE[server](../developer/includes/server.md)] instances.
 You can use the filtering functionality that is available in Event Viewer to display only [!INCLUDE[server](../developer/includes/server.md)] instance events that meet specific criteria.
 For example, if you have several [!INCLUDE[server](../developer/includes/server.md)] instances, you can filter logs to show only events from a specific [!INCLUDE[server](../developer/includes/server.md)] instance.
-For more information, see the following example.
+Learn more in the following example.

  **Example**